telepilotco/n8n-nodes-telepilot/README.md

     Define specific words or phrases that you are interested in, and your Telegram assistant will notify you whenever those keywords are posted in any message.
     Stay informed and engaged with the conversations that matter to you.
 	- Moderating groups
-  - Schedule message posting: you can schedule messages using your Telegram Co-Pilot
+  - Schedule message posting: you can schedule messages using your Telegram CoPilot
 - Get more API events: Telepilot can receive API events that normal bots don't know about, such as when a message gets deleted through the client.